ramiel/curriculum/src/20-lookmyworks.md

 ## Other notes

 I speak english and of course italian.
 I'm in Paris since a couple of months so I'm learning french as well!
-I believe this is a key information for you to know!

 Contact me for any question or for references.